dqops/dqo/docs/examples/data-validity/percentage-of-texts-matching-date-regex.md

-# Percentage of strings matching date regex
+# Percentage of texts matching a date regex
+This sample shows how to use data quality checks to detect the percentage of texts matching a date regex and view the results on data quality dashboards.

 ## Overview